maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 - [Responsive Grids With Susy][Susy Grids]
 - [Off-canvas layout with Susy][Off-canvas]

+#### Implementing Susy

-For our application we'll set up our responsive grid as follows:
+Within our application layout we will implement our Susy responsive grid as follows:

 *Step 1*: Define the [basic settings][] of our grid: